hashicorp/packer-plugin-hyperv/.web-docs/components/builder/iso/README.md

 <!-- End of code generated from the comments of the ISOConfig struct in multistep/commonsteps/iso_config.go; -->

-## Configuration Reference

-There are many configuration options available for the Hyper-V builder.
-They are organized below into two categories: required and optional.
-Within each category, the available options are alphabetized and described.

-In addition to the options listed here, a [communicator](/packer/docs/templates/legacy_json_templates/communicator) can be configured for this builder.

-### Optional:

 - `output_directory` (string) - This setting specifies the directory that artifacts from the build, such as the virtual machine files and disks,